omidarmat/onLearn/react.md

 }
 ```

 > Note how we have wrapped only the components that need to have access to the context and not the whole JSX of the `App` component.
 However, when you do this you should keep in mind that the context will no longer be accessible in the `App` component itself.
-It will only be available in the `Header`, `Main`, and only in the components that are placed inside the provider. **So you can only access the context where it is provided**.
+It will only be available in the `Header`, `Main`, and only in the components that are placed inside the provider.
+So you can only access the context where it is provided.

 We are now going to create our custom hook.
 Why?
 Right now to consume the context, we use the `useContext` hook and we pass in the `PostContext` object.
 This works great, but over time, after using it many times you will notice that it becomes anoying.
 So we are going to create a custom hook in order to get rid of this repetition.
 So in the `PostContext.jsx` file we go ahead and create a custom hook called `usePosts` and define it like this: